 The process outlined above is what is required to insert the cecostomy tube.
 The process of a cecostomy itself will then be done occasionally to relieve the bowels based on individual needs.

-Once the cecostomy tube has been inserted, your child usually will stay in the hospital until the next day for observation and to minimize the risks of complications.
+Once the cecostomy tube has been inserted, your child will usually stay in the hospital until the next day for observation and to minimize the risks of complications.
 Your child may need to return to the doctor for a “contrast study.”
-To ensure that the catheter is placed properly, contrast dye is injected through the catheter and into the cecum.
+To ensure that the catheter is placed properly.
+For this test, contrast dye is injected through the catheter and into the cecum.
 Then an X-ray is used to examine this dye and ensure that it travels into the cecum.
 Your child may also need to return for replacement of the original catheter tube.

 The insertion of the cecostomy tube is just the first step in relieving fecal incontinence through the process of cecostomy.
-After about a week, you will actually administer antegrade enema through the cecostomy tube to your child at home, with guidance from your child’s doctor.
+After about a week, you will give your child an antegrade enema through the cecostomy tube at home, with guidance from your child’s doctor.
 This process will involve inserting liquid into the cecostomy tube, which will pass into the cecum to encourage a bowel movement.
-The frequency of the antegrade enemas through the cecostomy tube that you’ll need to perform will vary based on your child’s needs.
-Your child’s doctor should provide you with guidance in this area.
+The frequency of the antegrade enemas through the cecostomy tube that you’ll need to do will vary based on your child’s needs.
+Your child’s doctor will give you with guidance in this area.

 A noticeable skin infection at the catheter site